3+3 Degree Program

-College of Arts and Sciences juniors who meet the following requirements are eligible for admission to UMass Law via the 3+3 program under the following terms:
+UMass Dartmouth juniors in qualifying programs who meet the following requirements are eligible for admission to UMass Law via the 3+3 program under the following terms:

 - In compliance with American Bar Association Standard 502(a) successful completion of the work acceptable for a bachelor's degree including all major, university studies, and college requirements at UMass Dartmouth by the end of the junior year (i.e., no less than 90 credits).
-At least 60 credits must be earned at UMass Dartmouth.

-- Successful completion of all university, college, and major requirements for the bachelor's degree, other than free electives and requirements for which a first-year law school course may serve as an acceptable substitute.
+- Successful completion of all university studies, college, and major requirements for the bachelor's degree, other than free electives and requirements for which a first-year law school course may serve as an acceptable substitute.

 - Fulfillment of all admissions requirements normally imposed by the law school, including an acceptable performance on the LSAT (Law School Admission Test) or GRE (Graduate Record Exam).

 - A cumulative grade point average of a 3.0 or better.

 - At least two semesters of pre-law advisement.

 - Submission of a letter of acknowledgement of good standing from your pre-law advisor.

-The application deadline for UMass Law is June 30.
-3+3 students are encouraged to apply no later than January 1 preceding their desired fall entrance date.
+The application deadline for UMass Law is no later than June 30.
+Prospective students are encouraged to apply no later than January 1 preceding their desired fall entrance date.
 Students planning to enroll in the 3+3 program must complete their eligibility requirements, take the LSAT, submit all required materials and apply.
-Participation in the program is not a guarantee of admission to law school.
+Participation in the 3+3 program is not a guarantee of admission to law school.